stecanossa/FourierTiler/README.md

 Additional functions include the inspection of the squared difference form factor of a pair of tiles, the average structure of the tiling, and the definition of correlation parameters to control local ordering of tiles in non-periodic mosaics, as well as several customization options for the output images.

-Do you find it fun, useful, insightful, all of them at once?
-Feel free to share your impressions by e-mailing me at s.canossa@ewha.ac.kr (and if you have special requests, don't be shy and inspire me to do better!)
+Do you find it fun, useful, insightful, or all of them at once?
+Feel free to share your impressions by e-mailing me at s.canossa@ewha.ac.kr!
+And if you have special requests, don't be shy and inspire me to do better :)
 <br><br>

 # Use instructions